-B. Curve Fitting
+2.2 Curve Fitting

 Various estimation methods can be employed to back out zero-coupon yield curves from coupon-bearing Treasury securities.
 These approaches can be broadly classified into splinebased and function-based models.
 Spline-based methods rely on piecewise polynomial functions that are smoothly joined at selected knots to approximate the yield curve.
 Functionbased models, on the other hand, use a single parsimonious parametric function to describe the entire yield curve.
-In this section, we employ a function-based model, and in the Appendix we revisit the issue of curve fitting.
-We employ a variety of spline-based methods to reconstruct our noise measure and check the robustness of our main results.
-We show that our main results are not specific to the particular curve-fitting method employed here.
+In this section, we will employ a function-based model, and later in the appendix, we will revisit the issue of curve fitting.
+We will employ a variety of spline-based methods to reconstruct our noise measure and check the robustness of our main results.
+We will show that our main results are not specific to the particular curve-fitting method employed here.
 Instead, they are quite robust to various curve-fitting methods and the main insight of our paper is quite general.